gggittt/autoHotKeyAHK/README.md

 - - 1 key to toggle micro
   - open different chrome windows from code
   -
+- lazy to use:
+- - alt+mouse wheel

 I will be glad to hear the comparisons of AHK with Python, Bash and other analogues.
 Are they more flexible, easier, more concise? (my Telegram: https://t.me/nBozhok)